 The SMB market is often a popular topic for hardware and software companies.
 Of course, first and foremost everyone wants to sell to the Enterprise market.
 But as a result, competition is fierce and standards are very high for these select large companies.
-If you get to the Enterprise market early with an innovation that creates a new category, you can find success if you are TRULY making a contribution to the market.
+If you get to the Enterprise market early with an innovation that creates a new category, you can find success.
+But you need to TRULY make a contribution to the market.

-But late entries into a large vertical Enterprise market segment, as well as early stage companies competing with larger established companies often have a very tough go of it.
-In these situations, companies having difficulty getting traction in the enterprise market often turn their attention to the Small and Medium-Size Business (SMB) portion of the market.
+Late entries into a large vertical Enterprise market segment, as well as early-stage companies competing with larger established companies often have a very tough go of it.
+In these situations, companies having difficulty getting enterprise traction often turn their attention to the Small and Medium-Size Business (SMB) market.

 And why not?
-At first blush, the SMB market appears to be huge as well as generally under-served.
-It looks like a perfect haven for an early stage startup or turnaround company with a solid product, but not quite enough differentiation, brand name, or marketing muscle to push out the big boys in the Enterprise space.
-So a decision is made to focus on SMBs.
+At first blush, SMB market segments appear to be huge as well as often under-served.
+It looks like a perfect haven for an early-stage startup or turnaround company with a solid product.
+But with not quite enough differentiation, brand name, or marketing muscle to push out the big boys in the Enterprise space.
+So a decision is frequently made to focus on SMBs.

 What’s Wrong With This Decision?

-There is nothing wrong with this decision, per se–if it’s done with eyes wide open and for the right reasons.
-But too often, it is done to run away from a problem (the inability to penetrate enterprises), rather than run to a great opportunity.
-A lot of times, companies see the SMB market as easier turf; simply a less competitive market with more targets than the Enterprise market.
-Major problems can result from this type of mentality and I see it quite often in my consulting practice.
-Companies that enter the SMB market from this perspective usually aren’t fully prepared to do what it takes to be successful, in what is a very different type of market than what they may be familiar with.
+There is nothing wrong with this decision, per se.
+If it’s done with eyes wide open and for the right reasons.
+Too often, it is done to run away from a problem (the inability to penetrate enterprises), rather than run to a great opportunity.
+A lot of times, companies see the SMB market as easier turf.
+It is viewed simply be a less competitive market with more targets than the Enterprise market.
+Major problems can result from this type of mentality.
+I see it quite often in my consulting practice.
+Companies that enter the SMB market from this perspective usually aren’t fully prepared to do what it takes to be successful.
+If they’ve focused on the enterprise previously, SMB is a very different type of market than what they may be familiar with.
 So where are the land mines in the SMB marketplace?